-In these “never normal” times, work from home has become the new imperative.
-Here’s how companies can stick to their value of being inclusive.
+In these “never normal” times, remote work model has become the new imperative.
+Here’s how companies can stick to their value of displaying inclusivity.

 Do you ask your remote teams what would be helpful for them to be more productive in these unusual times?
 Or do you expect them to follow a one-size-fits-all approach on “how to work” or the exact same routine as when everyone reported to office physically?

-The sudden shift to remote working was not simple
+The sudden shift to remote work model was not simple

 In most organizations, the shift from working from office to working remotely happened dramatically, almost overnight.
 Leaders across industries and geographies had to ask their employees to convert their personal spaces into home offices.

 Now that wasn’t as simple as saying, “take your laptop home, log in tomorrow morning and start work, exactly as you did when you came to office.”

 Because every employee’s personal space has unique characteristics.

 What are the differing environments in which people are working from home?

 Here are a few scenarios:

 - Employees who have young children.
 So, they are coping with their kids’ physical presence during work hours.